wl2136/2136.github.io/README.md

 # Renewable Product AND TCSC-AI Research Institute Website

 This is a **pure static website template** designed for research institutes or academic individuals.
 It is built using HTML, CSS, and JavaScript, requiring no backend server (like Node.js or Python), making it perfect for deployment on **GitHub Pages**.

-The core feature of this project is the **Dynamic Publications List**: simply edit a single configuration file (`config.js`), and the "Publications" section on the website will update automatically.
-It supports both local PDF files and remote links (e.g., arXiv).
+The core feature of this project is its **Data-Driven Architecture**: almost all website content (Publications, Team, Research Focus, etc.) is managed via a single configuration file (`config.js`).
+You do not need to edit HTML code to update your content.

 ## 📂 Project Structure